Sports equipment: Training equipment

-Examples for training equipment include swiss balls, resistance bands, balance discs, weights, chin-up bars, equipment for the gym.
-Also protective equipment such as weight lifting belts and bench shirts for weight training and powerlifting.
+Examples of training equipment include swiss balls, resistance bands, tennis balls, balance discs, cones, weights, chin-up bars, weight machines, and gym equipment.
+Also, protective equipment such as weight lifting belts and bench shirts are used for weight training and powerlifting.

 Special sports equipment

 Special sports equipment, is the equipment usually worn by the athletes according to their needs or desires.